Nhungvoooo/nhung/content/pages/blog/five-tips-for-starting-a-startup.md

 slug: five-tips-for-starting-a-startup
 date: '2024-01-08'
 excerpt: >-
-  Achievement in Science Research: AI, Data and Technology .
-The article has been published by Springer: Disruptive Technology and Business Continuity 2024 series.
+  Achievement in Science Research .
+The article has been published by Springer:
+  Disruptive Technology and Business Continuity 2024 series.
 This study delves into the factors influencing the adoption of smart contracts in logistics domain, highlighting their potential to transform business practices.
 featuredImage:
   url: /images/Anh 1.jpeg
   altText: Thumbnail